 Clinton Vineyards specializes in producing single grape wines all estate bottled from the Seyval, another grape I’d never heard of before.
 (This is another thing I love about wine: there’s always something new).

 Clinton Vineyards also produces exceptional dessert wines, and their Cassis has won many awards.
-It would make a divine Kir Royal mixed with one of the champagnes.
+It would make a divine Kir Royal mixed with one of the sparkling wines.

-I think my favorite memory from Clinton Vineyards was a story that Phyllis shared with me.
+My favorite memory of Clinton Vineyards was a story that Phyllis shared with me.
 She told me when Ben proposed to her she said, “Yes, I’ll marry you, but I have one caveat, you have to change the color of the label.”
 Though Ben was an accomplished artist, he trusted her judgment, as Phyllis was quite accomplished in design herself, having worked for a prestigious New York firm.
 That original color can be seen on the walls in the comfortable and elegant tasting room.

 Known as the Jewel in the crown of the Hudson Valley, Clinton Vineyards is open seasonally.